 Who is guaranteed life insurance best for?

-Here are the people who can benefit from a guaranteed issue policy:
+Here are the people who might benefit from a guaranteed issue policy:

 - People with significant health risks

 - People who only want coverage for end-of-life expenses

 Here are the people who should look into a different policy, like simplified whole life insurance:

 - People with no or few health risks